anandgokul18/Network_Topology_Generator/README.md

 2. Then, do a "sudo pip install -r requirements.txt" from that directory
 3. Then, run the script using 'python generateTestbedTopology.py [flags]'

-IMPORTANT INFO: The most recent version of the code is the 'swat2.py' inside 'Code-UsingSwatLibraries' directory

 ### Inputs